Water sensory play has been my lifeline for the last eight years of parenting. – so, let’s scoop the sea!

 Toddlers and preschoolers often move in their direction with the play.

-Repeating play patterns and coming up with their ideas is vital to child development.
+Encourage this!
+Repeating play patterns and developing their ideas is vital to child development.
 Here, my four-year-old asked to add yellow to the blue water.
 Why not?
 Color mixing is great fun too!

 This flexibility allows children to build more confidence in their actions and thinking.

 Grab your treasure chest.
-Let’s get this water play started as soon as it arrives on the Amazon truck.
+Let’s start this water play as soon as it arrives on the Amazon truck.

 Ice, colored water, funnels, measuring cups, squirt bottles, rocks, soapy bubbles, race cars, water beads, dirt, large buttons, counting bears, and ladles work great in a water table for sensory play.